 More on BPA from the Endocrine Society (skip to page 58)

 The metal bottles tested in our review were all made from food-grade stainless steel.
-Aluminum is another common option, but no aluminum bottle made the cut for our selection of finalists.
-Metal is an excellent conductor of heat, which is a mixed blessing for a metal bottles.
+Metal is an excellent conductor of heat, which is a mixed blessing for a metal bottle.
 On the one hand, it can serve as great emergency or spontaneous cookware.
 On the other, it's rubbish for hot liquids (unless insulated), and it gets too hot to use as a nighttime warmer.

 Speaking to their durability, the metal bottles we reviewed dented during our drop tests, which affected their aesthetic properties.
 However, all the steel bodies survived their falls onto a hard surface.
 We found that metal will bend, rather than break.
-That said, a bottle is only as strong as its weakest point.
-Case in point, the metal body of the Hydro Flask Insulated survived our drop tests, but its plastic cap did not.
+It should be noted that stainless bottles often have plastic lids, which can fail before the stainless body does.Pros

 - Most durable material, and therefore most reliable